Seyinlash/Autotyper/README.md

 - **Adjustable speed** — control the base delay per character
 - **Start delay countdown** — gives you time to click into the target window before typing begins
 - **Loop mode** — repeat the same text continuously
-- **Code-safe newlines** — clears editor auto-indent (e.g. in VS Code) after each Enter press so your own formatting doesn't get mangled
-- **Presets** — save and reload frequently used text snippets
 - **Failsafe** — flick your mouse to any screen corner to instantly abort typing

 ## Requirements